gfxdisp/ColorVideoVDP/metrics.md

 * cvvdp-ml-saliency [experimental]

-  The extended version of ColorVideoVDP with a machine-learning based regressor and a saliency model, as explained in the [ICME paper](https://www.cl.cam.ac.uk/~rkm38/pdfs/hammou2025_ICME_GC_ColorVideoVDP_ML.pdf)
+  The extended version of ColorVideoVDP with a machine-learning based regressor and a saliency model, as explained in the [ICME paper](https://www.cl.cam.ac.uk/~rkm38/pdfs/hammou2025_ICME_GC_ColorVideoVDP_ML.pdf).

+  This metric has been calibrated to perform well on the challenge dataset - video streaming distortions due to reduce bit-rate and resolution in both SDR and HDR content.
+The model was ranked the 3rd in the challenge, performing slightly worse than `cvvdp-ml-transformer`.

+  We do not recommend using this metric for optimization as it results a highly irregular loss landscape.
+It may also not generalize well to new (unseen) distortions.

 * cvvdp-ml-transformer [experimental]

   The extended version of ColorVideoVDP with a transformer, as explained in the [ICME paper](https://www.cl.cam.ac.uk/~rkm38/pdfs/hammou2025_ICME_GC_ColorVideoVDP_ML.pdf)

+  This metric has been calibrated to perform well on the challenge dataset - video streaming distortions due to reduce bit-rate and resolution in both SDR and HDR content.
+The model was ranked the 2nd in the challenge.

+  We do not recommend using this metric for optimization as it results a highly irregular loss landscape.
+It may also not generalize well to new (unseen) distortions.

 * psnr-rgb